 We are in the fourth year of garage greenhouse growing where we grow food year round.
 You can read more about it here.
-The wicking bed for the greenhouse evolved out of experience.

 A very important part of a greenhouse is the soil to grow plants in.
 Since a garage greenhouse, or any other indoor greenhouse, has no soil, we had to come up with a good alternative solution.

 First we sewed some grow bags.
 The first year growing in the grow bags was challenging since we had not figured out a good watering system yet.
 Plus, we didn’t think that the grow bags filled the space well.
 So we transferred the grow bags into our driveway and they worked great there.
 See how to grow in grow bags.